-OPERATION SIYAZENZELA
+OPERATION SIYAZENZELA:

-- MEC Progamme aiming at reducing the backlog in the maintenance of roads. - Grouping of departmental staff (driver/operators, Field Support Officers and Mechanical artisans) from the region to form teams that will work in different areas per district under different municipalities at once doing road maintenance in different wards.

-• The programme will be rotating in all three district municipalities with Ladysmith Region (Uthukela, Umzinyathi, Amajuba)
+- MEC Programme aiming at reducing the backlog in the maintenance of roads. - Grouping of departmental staff (driver/operators, Field Support Officers and Mechanical artisans) from the region to form teams that will work in different areas per district under different municipalities at once doing road maintenance in different wards. - The programme will be rotating in all three district municipalities with Ladysmith Region (Uthukela, Umzinyathi, Amajuba)

-OPERATION VALA AMAPOTHOLES
+OPERATION VALA AMAPOTHOLES:

-- MEC Progamme launched on the 9 MARCH 2023 aiming at reducing the backlog in the maintenance of roads. - Using EPWP Youth programme for skills development to close potholes on our blacktopped roads. - The programme is aimed at making safe our blacktopped roads for the public.
+- MEC Programme launched on 9 May 2022 aiming at reducing the backlog in the maintenance of roads. - Using EPWP Youth programme for skills development to close potholes on our blacktopped roads. - The programme is aimed at making safe our blacktopped roads for the public.